 3. Boost Customer Loyalty

-Customer satisfaction has become a major focal point for many brands, especially those that allow consumers to order products online.
-These days consumers have much higher expectations of products arriving at their door or at a pickup site on time.
-People can now track delivery vehicles and get clear up-to-the-minute estimates on arrival times.
-Same-day and next-day delivery services have become common in recent years, rising customer expectations further.
+Customer satisfaction has become a central focal point for many brands, especially those that allow consumers to order products online.
+These days consumers have much higher expectations of products arriving at their door or a pickup site on time.
+People can now track delivery vehicles and get clear, up-to-the-minute estimates on arrival times.
+Same-day and next-day delivery services have become common in recent years, raising customer expectations further.
 These are all areas in which the right 3PL can make a huge difference.

 4. Tap Into New Technology

 IoT technology is boosting the quality of logistics in various ways.
-When RFID chips are installed in an electronic monitoring device the data can be sent to a central database.
-The analytics can then be studied to figure ways for making deliveries more efficient.
-IoT sensors can be placed in products and vehicles to monitor where goods are in the supply chain from the manufacturer to the distributor to the retailer.
+When RFID chips are installed in an electronic monitoring device, the data can be sent to a central database.
+The analytics can then be studied to figure ways to make deliveries more efficient.
+IoT sensors can be placed in products and vehicles to monitor where goods are in the supply chain, from the manufacturer to the distributor to the retailer.
 Real-time inventory monitoring has contributed to more accurate and efficient warehousing.

-When you outsource to a reputable 3PL, you are getting more than people who know how to do work your company would rather not do.
+When you outsource to a reputable 3PL, you get more than people who know how to do work your company would instead not do.
 The logistics firm you choose should have enough valuable expertise to advise you on improving elements of your operation.
-A 3PL can pick up useful information from other suppliers or even consumers to share that might give you a competitive edge.
+A 3PL can pick up helpful information from other suppliers or even consumers to share that might give you a competitive edge.

 As your business grows, you will need more space to store your products.
 Your 3PL can help guide you toward scalable solutions that reflect your company's productivity.
-The more your customer list grows, the more convenient it becomes to outsource to a firm that has the ability to do low volume or high volume deliveries.
+The more your customer list grows, the more convenient it becomes to outsource to a firm with low volume or high volume deliveries.
 It helps enormously to contract with a flexible company that adjusts routing and delivery schedules to meet demand efficiently.